-The most common side effects include:
+Common Verzenio side effects may include:

-- low white blood cell counts (leukopenia)
+low blood cell counts.

-Call your healthcare provider for medical advice about side effects.
+This is not a complete list of side effects and others may occur.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Inactive ingredients: microcrystalline cellulose 102, microcrystalline cellulose 101, lactose monohydrate, croscarmellose sodium, sodium stearyl fumarate, silicon dioxide.